 In addition of suffering frequent deeper drawdowns than comparable technical strategies, fundamental indicators are often late to catch on when equities begin a new sustained rise.
 The first leg of a bull market very often turns out to be the continuation of a bear market rally that begins under very negative economic conditions that slowly start to improve.

-Their great advantage is that a high percentage of fundamental warning signals are correct, when compared to technical strategies.
+The major advantage is that a high percentage of fundamental warning signals are correct, when compared to technical strategies.
 They signal fewer false positives, that tend to cause return-reducing whipsaws in practice.

 Technical indicators can serve as a safety measure